janbiedermann/dciy/README.md

 ## Getting DCIY running

-Run these commands from your terminal to get set up for hacking on this locally:
+Install redis for sidekiq and then run these commands from your terminal to get set up for hacking on this locally:

 ```sh
 git clone https://github.com/cobyism/dciy